google/googleapis.dart/generated/googleapis/README.md

 #### Firebase Hosting API - firebasehosting v1

-The Firebase Hosting REST API enables programmatic and customizable deployments to your Firebase-hosted sites.
-Use this REST API to deploy new or updated hosting configurations and content files.
+The Firebase Hosting REST API enables programmatic and customizable management and deployments to your Firebase-hosted sites.
+Use this REST API to create and manage channels and sites as well as to deploy new or updated hosting configurations and content files.

 Official API documentation: https://firebase.google.com/docs/hosting/